bottledcode/RFC/drafts/short-class.md

 | `private`              | `protected`       | No      |
 | `private`              | `private`         | Yes     |

-Methods and functions outside the outer class are considered `public` by default.
+Methods and functions outside the outer class are considered public from the perspective of an inner class.
 Attempting to declare a return of a non-visible type will result in a `TypeError`:

 ```php